k-yle/akl-ferry-capacity/README.md

     Logos["Company Logos"] -->|via Facebook| Wikidata
 ```

+Our server consolidates this data into [a single API](https://ferry.kyle.kiwi/api/vessel_positions) which the app can use.

 # Contributing to the code

 If you just want to edit data about vessels, you can do that from [the Wikipedia page](https://en.wikipedia.org/wiki/List_of_Auckland_ferries).